lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

-# GCP Cloud Compute Service Options for Bioinformatics
+# GCP Cloud Compute Service Options for Bioinformatics Tools by Example: Samtools

 Genomic researchers frequently use open source data analysis tools.  **Samtools** is a one such example.
 This toolset is defined as *"Utilities for the analysis of genomic files which use the Sequence Alignment/Map (SAM) format"*.
 Samtools source code can be found at this [link](http://www.htslib.org/doc/samtools.html).